YazanAi-Dev3/telegram-summarizer-bot/README.md

     ```

 3.  **Install dependencies:**
-    The project includes two requirements files.
-For the full version (including Transformers), use `requirements.txt`.
-For the lightweight, free-to-deploy version, use `requirements-free.txt`.
+    Use `requirements.txt` for the full version (including Transformers) or `requirements-free.txt` for the lightweight version.
     ```bash
-    pip install -r requirements-free.txt
+    pip install -r requirements.txt
     ```

 4.  **Set up environment variables:**